 “Everyone has different 'likes' when it comes to study spaces,” Johnson wrote in an email.
 “It really depends on the person.
 If you prefer a quiet study room where you can concentrate, you can schedule a room online.
 If you like to work in open spaces, we have even more options now thanks to the renovations at the Main Library and Weaver Science-Engineering Library.”

 Due to social distancing, the Science-Engineering Library will only permit one person per study room*.

 The Main Library and the Science-Engineering Library recently underwent renovations; some changes include more natural light, more indoor and outdoor study spaces and more comfortable places to study.

 The Main Library and Fine Arts Library are currently closed, but the Science-Engineering Library is open according to Johnson*.

 Students can borrow a wide variety of technology from the libraries, including (but certainly not limited to) laptops, tablets, DSLR cameras, calculators and computer accessories like charger cables and adapters.

 Technology is limited due to COVID-19, but enrolled students in need of a library laptop can email the library at firstname.lastname@example.org to schedule an appointment.

-There are also several public computers available inside UA libraries.
-To do this, students will need to obtain a computer card from the second floor of the science library.
+There are also several public computers available inside UA libraries are specifically for public use.
+Individuals wishing to use a public computer will need to obtain a computer card from the second floor of the science library.
 Once this is done, any available computer may be used for a 60-minute session.
-Computers can also be reserved up to three days in advance.

 Resources and People